 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!

-More vegetable dishes to try!Garlic Spinach and White Beans Sicilian Cauliflower Grilled Eggplant Skewers Farro Salad Kale and Brussels Sprout Salad
+More vegetable dishes to try!Garlic Spinach and White Beans Sicilian Cauliflower Tender Grilled Eggplant Skewers with Za’atar Hearty Farro Salad with Honey Mustard Vinaigrette No Cook Kale and Brussels Sprout Salad

 - ¼ tsp freshly ground black pepper